edawu11/BBTD/README.md

 - **Check and Install Required R Packages**: Before running the tutorial, it is recommended to check and install all the required R packages.
 Please see `requirements.txt` for the list of dependencies.

-- **Run the Tutorial**: After preparing the R environment, researchers can follow the tutorial for data integration and BBTD reproducibility.
+- **Run the Tutorial**: After preparing the R environment, researchers can follow the tutorial to reproduce data integration and BBTD on real datasets.
 Refer to `Tutorial.Rmd` for detailed instructions.
-Since running the processed data can be time-consuming, we recommend directly applying BBTD method based on the processed data which is saved in the `readydata` directory.
+Since processing the raw data can be time-consuming, we recommend directly applying the BBTD method to the processed data available in the `readydata` directory.

 # License
 BBTD is licensed under the GNU General Public License v3.0.